-- In the test object configuration file, set the TypeInformation\DevelopmentMode attribute to true, to ensure that QuickTest reads all of the test object class information from the file each time it opens.
+- 1 In the test object configuration file, set the DevelopmentMode attribute of the TypeInformation element to true, to ensure that QuickTest reads all of the test object class information from the file each time it opens.
 When you complete the development of the toolkit support set, make sure to set this attribute to false. - 2 Deploy the toolkit support set on a QuickTest computer by copying the files of the support set to the correct locations in the QuickTest installation folder.
-For more information, see "Deploying the Toolkit Support Set" on page 101. - 3 Open QuickTest.
+For more information, see "Deploying the Toolkit Support Set" on page 103. - 3 Open QuickTest.
 Ensure that the environment name that you defined for the toolkit support set is displayed in the Add-in Manager dialog box as a child of the Web Add-in.
-(If the Add-in Manager dialog box does not open when you open QuickTest, see the HP QuickTest Professional Add-ins Guide for instructions.) - 4 Select the check box for your environment (the Web Add-in is then selected automatically) and click OK to load the support for your toolkit. - 5 Open an application with your custom controls.
+(If the Add-in Manager dialog box does not open when you open QuickTest, see the HP QuickTest Professional Add-ins Guide for instructions.)